 Using National Lottery money will allow an additional number of organisations to join the National portfolio.
 National Lottery money has been used to fund touring and activity with children and young people within the National portfolio since 2012.

-The Arts Council is continuing this principle and 99 organisations whose programmes include a significant element of touring or specific types of organisations working with children and young people will be funded wholly through National Lottery in 2015-18.
+The Arts Council is continuing this principle and 94 organisations whose programmes include a significant element of touring or specific types of organisations working with children and young people will be funded through National Lottery in 2015-18.

 All organisations in the National portfolio will have exactly the same relationship with the Arts Council regardless of whether they’re funded by National Lottery or by Grant-in-Aid.

 All organisations in the portfolio have gone through the same process, and will have exactly the same relationship with the Arts Council regardless of whether they're funded by National Lottery or by Grant in aid.

 If we were faced with further in-year cuts that we had to apply to National portfolio organisations, we'd apply that cut to all our National portfolio organisations (and Major partner museums), regardless of whether their source of funding comes from Lottery or Grant-in-Aid.

 What does this mean for the 'additionality' principle?

 There has been an on-going debate since the lottery came into being as to what the additionality principle is and how to test whether any proposed funding might breach the principle.
 The definition agreed with the other Lottery distributors is that: 'Lottery funding is distinct from government funding and adds value.
 Although it does not substitute for Exchequer expenditure, where appropriate it complements government and other programmes, policies and funding.'

 The Arts Council invests Grant-in-Aid and Lottery income to achieve its strategy, Great art and culture for everyone.
 Although it does not substitute for government funding, where appropriate National Lottery funding complements government and other programmes, to achieve the greatest possible impact across the whole of the country.